awareseven/OSINTsources/README.md

 * [Yasni](http://www.yasni.com/) - People search.
 * [Zoominfo](https://www.zoominfo.com/) - Find and connect with your ideal customer.

-# Address & Contact Information Search
+# Address and Contact Information Search

 * [118172](https://www.118712.fr/) - Find a professional, a private individual or a trip all over France.
 * [192 (UK)](https://www.192.com/) - 192.com tells you more about people, businesses & places in the UK than any other directory.